 Entering Central Park at 90th Street – 24 miles.
-The man who had one of the best marathon years in history in 2011, with unimaginable course records in both Boston and New York, followed with an off 2012… He dropped of of Boston’s roasting oven in April, leading to not being chosen for the Kenyan Olympic team for London, and finally he was hurricaned out of defending his NY title last fall… This spring in the Virgin London Marathon he was never a factor in a last-man-standing win by Tsegay Kebede.
+The man who had one of the best marathon years in history in 2011, with unimaginable course records in both Boston and New York, followed with an off 2012… He dropped out of Boston’s roasting oven in April, which cost him a spot on the Kenyan Olympic team for London, and he was Hurricane Sandy’d out of defending his NY title last fall… This spring in the Virgin London Marathon he was never a factor in a last-man-standing win by Tsegay Kebede.
 Mutai dropped out with a hamstring issue.
 But since then he has been back in full form, and when that happens, no contest, really.

-In full flight, a symphony of efficieny and heading for home.
+In full flight, a symphony of eassy power heading for home.
 Victory number two in NYC.

 Biwott still in 2nd but broken.
 It will be back to the drawing board to try to find the answer to those fading closing kilometers.
 He has all the will and speed, just needs to refine the mix in training so he doesn’t run low on fuel.

 South Africa’s Lusapho April and Tsegay Kebede closing fast on Biwott.
-April, pronounced like the month, is in fact named after the month of April.
+April is in fact named after the month of April.
 Not by his parents, but by the old apartheid government of South Africa.
 Because of his complicated surname, a government official told him, “No, man, we can’t spell that.
-It’s April.
+We are in April.
 So that’s now your name.”… Two NYC champions have come out of South Africa, Willie Mtolo in 1992 — who was here in town with April — and Hendrik Ramaala in 2004… April’s been with coach Karen Zimmerman since he was 14.
 He had a sixteen week build up for New York.
 He came here rather than run in Frankfurt, because with a 2:08 PR he wanted a tough race more than a speed one.
 He’s good on challenging courses, and proved it again.

 Kebede moves into second place at 25 miles, April into third…Biwott will fade all the way to fifth.